otfbm/docs/pages/backgrounds.md

 ## Ready to Use Maps

 Some maps are included with the alias if you want to try out a preconfigured map before diving into a custom one.
-To see th list, use `!map maplist`.
+To see the list, use `!map maplist`.
 You can also save maps for later using `!map -savemap <name>` to tuck it away, and `!map -loadmap <name>` to load it back in, and when the DM TPK's your entire group, take revenge by using `!map -deletemap <name>` to wipe the painful memory from your Discord server forever.

 Note that a map saved via `!map -savemap` will only be available on the same server it was saved on.
 To share it with another server, and learn a bit more about how the sausage is made, see [Advanced Usage](/pages/advanced.md).